Home | Bush Dance Home

 Numeralla Jig 3 facing 3 around the room 32 bar jig Easy A1 (16) All 6 people, circle left and right A2 (8) Centre people right hand star with the 2 people on their right (includes one person from the other line) (8) Centre people left hand star with the 2 people on their left B1 (8) Arches: take hands in your original lines of 3, arch on the left hand side and person on the right go through that arch and around the centre person to place (centres will need to turn under their own arm) (8) Arch on the other side, left person go through B2 (8) Lines of 3 advance and retire (8) Pass through to progress In B1, experienced dancers can do the arches a lot more than just once Named for the village of Numeralla, site of an annual folk festival.

 The Old Bark Hut by Peter Foster, version 5 April 2014 3 facing 3 around the room 32 bar jig (note that if you play the tune The Old Bark Hut then you will need to play the chorus twice to make 32 bars) A1 (16) Centres turn contra corners.
 Finish on the other side (between your corners) A2 (16) Reel of 3 in the lines, starting right shoulder to your first corner.
 Middles finish in their original place (so cross back to own side at the end, facing them ready for...)
 B1 (16) Basket for 3 people.
 Optionally, finish with a different person in the middle B2 (8) Lines forward and back (8) Pass through to a new line of three Contra Corners: - middle people drive the figure, the other people are corners - first corner is on your right diagonal - second corner is on your left diagonal The figure involves 4 hand turns and takes 16 beats: - middles turn by the right, just over halfway - middles turn first corner by the left - middles turn each other right hand, 3/4 around - middles turn second corner by the left After the contra corners, the middles stay on the other side of the set.
 So middles do the subsequent reel of three in the other line.
-At the end of the reel of three (actually, just before finishing it) they cross back to their original line This dance is a 32 bar variant on Walpole Cottage
+At the end of the reel of three (actually, just before finishing it) they cross back to their original line.
+But they don't rejoin their line, they face their line.
+This way they can go straight into a basket.
+Note that, after the basket, if the same person finishes in the middle then the 2 end people will be swapped.
+This dance is a 32 bar variant on Walpole Cottage

 Orion's Belt by Peter Foster 13 April 2013 Sicilian circle (progresses backwards!)
 32 bar waltz Medium (numbers in parentheses are bar counts) A1 (2) Advance to the other couple (2) Take 2 hands with opposite, men bring the women back with them (so women forward, men back) During this, take a ballroom hold, facing the other couple (4) Waltz halfway around that couple, finish facing them (so facing your partner) A2 (4) Left hand star 3/4.
 Then you and your partner face a new couple for...
 (4) Right hand star all the way with this new couple.
 Finish facing this same couple, in a low promenade hold with partner B1 (2) 2 sliding steps forward and left (so that the women are standing right shoulder to right shoulder) (2) 2 sliding steps forward and right, to face a new couple (4) Left hand star once around with this couple B2 (8) Waltz once around this couple, finish facing away from them (in your original direction) The finish is a fairly leisurely 8 bar waltz around the other couple.
 Caution the dancers not to rush this waltz (there is plenty of time).
 The progression is 2 steps backward, one step forward.
 So you get a bit of a sneak preview of the next people you will be dancing with.
 This is another variant of the Mother In Law (and Beauty In Tears), this time with the stars going all the way around.
 The name refers to the constellation of Orion: the dance has three stars, and in the constellation, the belt comprises 3 stars.